Mouly22/100DaysofCODE/Day 16/string.md

 Whitespaces refers to any character that represents a space in text like a tab,a space or a new line character.

 ```
-new = "   Well this is another line   !     "
+new = "   Well this is another line   !     "       #Strips all whitespace characters from both ends.
 print(new.strip())
 ```
 Output: